aatifsohel/100-days-of-code/round-2-log.md

 ### R2D35 - Apr 26, 2023
 Today, I revised my javascript learning (basics).
 Solving mini challenges.
 Started a frontendmentor challenge which is testimonial grid section (using html & css - grid).
 In design, I made simple landing page for a fictional academy.
 I don't know how & I made that layout (haha).
 I did skip some sections from that layout but I added menu items.
 Today, I coded for 2 hours & designed for 2 hours.

+### R2D36 - Apr 28, 2023
+Today, I build testimonial grid section section using HTML-CSS (sass scss).
+I took 4 hours and 45 minutes to build it.
+But I enjoyed building it.
+I coded for 1 hour 25 minutes.